Usage Guide

 # Try using a different agent

-ghw plan --repo owner/repo --agent cursor-agent
+ghw issues plan --repo owner/repo --agent cursor-agent

 Implementation Fails